TUDelftGeodesy/ubxlogger/sys/openwrt-mips/README.md

 see [LICENSE_RNXCMP](LICENSE_RNXCMP.txt) for the full text of the license.
 The reference to the software is [Hatanaka, 2008][1].

-The software was cross compiled for OpenWrt-mips by undersigned using the unmodified c-code from https://terras.gsi.go.jp/ja/crx2rnx/RNXCMP_4.1.0_src.tar.gz
+The software was cross compiled for OpenWrt-mips by the author of this document, using the unmodified c-code from https://terras.gsi.go.jp/ja/crx2rnx/RNXCMP_4.1.0_src.tar.gz

 ## Disclaimer

-The cross compiling and code changes for OpenWrt-mips was done on a best effort basis by undersigned and is offered “as-is”, without warranty, and disclaiming liability for damages resulting from using the cross compiled binaries or license infringements resulting from the use of the software.
+The cross compiling and code changes for OpenWrt-mips was done on a best effort basis by the author of this document and is offered “as-is”, without warranty, and disclaiming liability for damages resulting from using the cross compiled binaries or license infringements resulting from the use of the software.

 ## References